bobbyflowstate/smovr-dash/docs/WEBHOOK_SETUP.md

 - If `SCHEDULE_WEBHOOK_URL` is not set, schedule webhooks are skipped silently
 - If `CANCEL_WEBHOOK_URL` is not set, cancel webhooks will be sent to `SCHEDULE_WEBHOOK_URL` if configured
 - If `WEBHOOK_SMS_REMINDER_24H` or `WEBHOOK_SMS_REMINDER_1H` are not set, reminder webhooks are skipped silently
+- **If `BASE_URL` is not set in Convex dashboard, reminder webhooks will fail** - this prevents sending localhost links
 - Webhook requests have a 10-second timeout
 - Only future appointments are considered when checking for existing appointments
 - Reminder webhooks are sent via hourly cron jobs, not immediately when appointments are created